EENI Global Business School

 Confucian Ethics.
 Golden Rule of Confucianism: Do not do unto others what you do not want others to do unto you

-The Subject “Principles of Confucian Ethics” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “Principles of Confucian Ethics” is included within the curriculum of the following academic programs at EENI Global Business School:

 Why study “Taoism, Confucianism and Business”?.